stelaninja/AdventOfCode2022/README.md

 Advent of Code 2022 in Python

 * Day 1 - Completed
+* Day 2 - Completed
-* Day 2 - Not started
+* Day 3 - Not started